-This is the first Land Use Plan adopted by the Village and is intended to serve as the policy basis for a new zoning ordinance and to drive other decision making processes in the Village.
+The first Land Use Plan adopted by the Village in 2005 and was intended to serve as the policy basis for a new zoning ordinance and to drive other decision making processes in the Village in 2005.
+The Land Use Plan has been updated in 2017 by the Village and now serves as the new policy basis for the zoning ordinance and decision making process.
 The plan recognizes that the Village has substantial potential for development due to its convenient location from several larger urban areas.
 This plan is designed to promote future growth but to insure that the growth in the Village that does occur will enhance and not degrade the quality of life available to residents.
 The plan wishes to ensure that the small town qualities that make Bancroft the community that it is are not lost through development, but are enhanced.